kvibber/lj-moods/README.md

 ## Installation

 Install the plugin and activate it.
+If you imported your blog from LiveJournal, it should find your mood, music and locations.
 If you want location tags to link to Google Maps, you can find a checkbox in the Reading section of your WordPress Settings.

 ## Frequently Asked Questions